karoljarzabek0/car_dataset_EDA/README.md

 - "model" - model of the car
 - "version" - version of the car
 - "year" - year of manufacture
-- "damaged" - binary value determining wether the car was damaged
+- "damaged" - binary value determining if the car was damaged
 - "country_origin" - country of origin
 - "mileage" - self-explanatory (expressed in kilometers)
 - "engine_capacity" - engine displacement expressed in cm3